levuvietphong/ats-hands-on-transport/README.md

 # Amanzi-ATS Transport Tutorial

-This hands-on tutorial offers a hands-on experience in setting up and running transport simulations based on hydrology models in [Amanzi-ATS](https://github.com/amanzi/ats).
+This tutorial offers a hands-on experience in setting up and running transport simulations based on hydrology models in [Amanzi-ATS](https://github.com/amanzi/ats).
 This is part of the [IDEAS-Watershed](https://ideas-watersheds.github.io/) all-hands meeting 2024 in Denver, CO.

 **Instructors:** Phong Le, Ethan Coon, Daniil Svyatsky